satyamsingh5512/academic-folio/content/authors/admin/_index.md

   url: https://www.nist.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Passionate researcher specializing in deep learning and computer vision at IIT Mandi.
-I focus on developing lightweight neural architectures for small object detection in remote sensing imagery.
+bio: Machine learning researcher focused on building efficient neural network architectures for real-world applications, spanning deep learning, computer vision, and NLP.

 # Interests to show in About widget
 interests: